New Hampshire Divorce Procedures

 • The Petitioner sends the papers through the Sheriff

-• The Respondent picks up the divorce papers at the court
+• The Respondent picks up the papers at the court

-The other documents that are essential for completion of the divorce are as follows.
+The other documents that are essential for completion are as follows.

 • Final Decree on divorce or legal separation